With all these pancakes lately, I’ve had to drag my butt back to the gym. Back to spin class…

 Do/did you watch House?
 If so, please tell me what is so compelling about that cantankerous, not-so-borderline psychotic doctor?
 I was hooked on the show, and I’m still wondering why.

 Okay, that’s not true.
 I liked the characters (including/especially House.
 Some part of me wishes I could say the things he got away with saying to people).
 And I’m a sucker for medical mumbo-jumbo (see: Grey’s Anatomy and E.R., the early years).
 Of course, the plot and characters have to be good too, it can’t just be loosely based on medical mumbo-jumbo to keep me interested (see: Grey’s Anatomy and E.R., the later years).

 Anyway, so now that that’s done, I’m here and back on task… it’s summer, and today we’re talking salad.

 I'm Patricia Lawless.
-I'm a former software engineer, eater of much chocolate, and life coach.
+I'm a software engineer, eater of much chocolate, and life coach.
 I love working with people who want more from life (and helping them get it!).